Got Questions?

 Commonly used by partners and spouses, this insures two lives in one policy and pays the survivor when the other insured dies, at which point the policy ends.

-• Helps with estate planning and inheritance tax
+• Joint life can be more helpful with estate planning and inheritance tax

-• Some policies leave the surviving partner without cover
+• Joint policies usually leave the surviving partner without cover

 Critical illness insurance